In celebration of the centenary of Dylan Thomas’ birth, Adam Somerset looks across a range of media to see how others remember the bard.

 The primary impression left by Under Milk Wood in Pictures: Peter Blake Does Dylan is that the production team has scant interest in either poetry or art.
 The script is lazy, the interviewees uninformative, the off-screen narration matey in tone tending to the gauche.
 ‘Peter,’ the voice tells us, ‘will never know what Dylan thinks about his artworks.’
 Well, no. The artist was only aged twenty at the time of the poet’s death.
 Jeff Towns, a voice of authority, becomes in this laddish script ‘the ultimate Dylan know-it-all.’

-The lack of interest in the art is established at the outset.
+The lack of interest in the art is established at the outset of this centenary piece.
 In place of saying something about the art of Peter Blake the script, on autopilot, declares it ‘defined an era’.
 With a liking for the phrase it declares a few minutes later that he ‘defined a generation’.
 The choice of interviewees is a celebrity chase.
 Weathered rock greats provide an excuse to digress for a film clip of a sixties hit.
 ‘Dylan was the world’s hip hop artist although he didn’t know it himself,’ opines a good singer but not so great a literary commentator.

 As for the art of Peter Blake, the subject of the film, the rapid editing of the pictures allows it a small fraction of the film time.
 The camera prefers to pan over the images so they are rarely seen in their entirety.
 In this view, of this metro-centred script, Laugharne is ‘remote and isolated’, ‘a town full of characters’, ‘a mad place’.
 The researchers, if there were any, might have pointed out it is four miles from a railway line and close to the ancestral Thomas home.
 The whole uncertain, uninterested film is capped with a lot of over-insistent plinky plonky music that irritates.